Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_

     On impact, a wave of thunderous force bursts forth, forcing targets within 15-foot-radius :aoe-sphere: Sphere to make :d20-save: Strength saving throw.
-On a failure, they take :dmg-thunder: Thunder damage equal to your :class-phb24-rogue: Sneak Attack bonus and are pushed 10 feet away from the point of impact.
+On a failure, they take :dmg-thun: Thunder damage equal to your :class-phb24-rogue: Sneak Attack bonus and are pushed 10 feet away from the point of impact.
 On a success, they take half as much damage and are not moved.

     ---